Robina Town Centre

 Robina Town Centre is a large shopping centre on the Gold Coast, Australia.
 The site covers 34 ha in the suburb of Robina, with seven anchor tenants and over 400 retail outlets covering over 130,000 sqm.

 History

 The Food Atrium at Robina Town Centre.

 Construction began on the centre in 1994 on land that was previously paddocks and bushland, and it was at the time the largest mall in Australia to be built in a single development period.

 Stage One of the development opened in late April 1996, and Stage Two, with two extra levels of shopping, opened in late August 1996.
-The original stages were characterized by a central courtyard with a clocktower, fountains and masonry structures, open-air avenues, and a food court raised on a large balcony.
+The original stages were characterised by a central courtyard with a clocktower, fountains and masonry structures, open-air avenues, and a food court raised on a large balcony.